oneeman/oneeman.github.io/cv.md

 When it comes to open-source, I like to contribute to established projects.
 I got started contributing to Ember's [HTMLBars](http://github.com/tildeio/htmlbars).
 After that, I worked on the [Elixir compiler and standard libraries](https://github.com/elixir-lang/elixir).
-Going forward, my plan is to continue to learn Haskell and Scala and--once I've gotten far enough along with them--to start contributed to projects in one or both of those.
+Going forward, my plan is to continue to learn Haskell and Scala and--once I've gotten far enough along with them--to start contributing to projects in one or both of those.

 ## Experience